 You remain the owner of your components code.
 Each component can have a CODEOWNERS file that allows us to specify who owns and reviews the code.
 This means individual teams can be easily responsible for a subtree of the components project that they own.

-The Android components team recommends hosting Android component code (Kotlin) in the android-components repository for the reasons mentioned above.
+The Android components team recommends hosting Android component code (Kotlin) in the firefox-android repository for the reasons mentioned above.